Kids in the City

 Morskie Oko trail map Poland Tatra MountainsMorskie Oko RED trail.
 Source: Tatrzański Park Narodowy (www.tpn.pl)

-Tourists who want to travel by car to the area of Palenica Białczańska, where the route to Morskie Oko begins, must purchase an e-ticket via the website tpn.pl/zwiedzaj/e-bilety.
-It is not possible to pay for parking already on site, even if there are spaces available.
+Tourists who want to travel by car to the area of Palenica Białczańska, where the route to Morskie Oko begins, must purchase a parking ticket via the website: Parkingi Morskie Oko (available in English).

 Our tips on hiking the Morskie Oko Lake trail

-• Difficulty level:Ā a relatively easy trail in terms of little elevation gain, a difficult trail in terms ofĀ mileage (16 km total, about 2 hours one way)
+• Difficulty level: a relatively easy trail in terms of little elevation gain, a challenging trail in terms of mileage (16 km total, about 2 hours one way).

 • The Morskie Oko Lake is a stroller-accessible trail.
-Most of the route is asphalt, only at the end, there is a stony but passable road
+Most of the route is asphalt, and only at the end, there is a stony but passable road.

-• Mobile toilets are located at the entrance to the valley and along the trail; regular toiles are available in the hut at the end of the trail
+• Mobile toilets are located at the entrance to the valley and along the trail; regular toilets are available in the hut at the end of the trail.

 • Take into consideration that this trail is quite tiring.
-After half an hour of monotonous walking on the asphalt, even adults have enough.
-If you walk with children be ready to hear every 3 minutes ‘Are we there yet?’.Ā Adults will ask themselves the same question, only in their minds…;)
+After half an hour of monotonous walking on the asphalt, even adults have had enough;) If you walk with children, be ready to hear every 5 minutes ‘Are we there yet?’.
+Adults will ask themselves the same question, only in their minds…;).

-• There is an option to travel the majority of the route with a horse-drawn carriage (in summer) or sleighs (in winter) pulled by horses.
+• There is an option to travel most of the route with a horse-drawn carriage (in summer) or sleighs (in winter).
 The ride uphill takes about 45 minutes.
 The carriages reach the Polana Włosienica Glade, and from there to the Morskie Oko Lake it takes about 20-30 minutes to walk along a stony road (accessible to strollers).
-Fees are agreed individually with transport organizers – owners of horse-drawn carriages (their Facebook page).
-Unfortunately, there are cases of fainting of horses due to extreme fatigue – for these reasons it’s recommended to walk to Morskie Oko
+Fees are agreed upon individually with transport organizers – owners of horse-drawn carriages (their website in Polish).
+Unfortunately, there are cases of horses fainting due to extreme fatigue.
+For these reasons, it’s recommended to walk to Morskie Oko.
+Also, the Tatra National Park is testing electric buses that will replace horse-drawn carriages in the future.

 Go to top